dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 alloc(3);
 alloc(5);
 ```
-Let's assume also that there is no minimum allocatable space.
+We assume also that there is no minimum allocatable space.
 The initial situation of our ram is the following:

 | 0000 | 0001| 0002 | ... | 0099 | 00100 |
 |------|-----|------|-----|------|-------|